 Forget everything you ever knew about lentil salad.
 It’s not that I don’t LIKE lentil salad, it’s that I usually don’t LOVE it.
 This, I love.
 I usually eat lentil salad wishing there were less lentils.
 I want more crunch, more texture, more complex flavor.…

-This.
-Bread.
 It’s dense, chewy, incredibly hearty, filled with lots of fiber and protein, and is gluten free and vegan to boot.
 It’s also so easy to make, and really fun to do so.
-This recipe comes from Josey Baker at The Mill in San…

 What Else Can I Use?